cesaraustralia/DynamicGrids.jl/README.md

 [Agents.jl](https://github.com/JuliaDynamics/Agents.jl) can also do cellular-automata style simulations.
 The design of Agents.jl is to iterate over a list of agents, instead of broadcasting over an array of cells.
 This approach is well suited to when you need to track the movement and details about individual agents throughout the simulation.

-However, for simple grid models where you don't need to track individuals, like the forest fire model above, DynamicGrids.jl is two orders of magnitude faster than Agents.jl, and provides better visualisation tools.
+However, for simple grid models where you don't need to track individuals, DynamicGrids.jl is orders of magnitude faster than Agents.jl, and usually requires much less code to define a model.
+For low density simulations like the forest fire model above (especially with some optimisations and threading turned on), it can be an order of magnitude faster, while for higher activity rules like the game of life on a randomised grid, it is two to three, even four order of magnitude faster, increasing with grid size.
 If you are doing grid-based simulation and you don't need to track individual agents, DynamicGrids.jl is probably the best tool.
-For other use cases, try Agents.jl.
+For other use cases where you need to track individuals, try Agents.jl.